Botox Injections: Purpose, Procedure, Risks and Results

 - a neurological movement disorder called cervical dystonia that affects the top and causes neck pain

-Some people even have Botox injections for off-label, or unapproved, uses, including as treatments for:
+Moreover, some people even have the treatment for off-label, or unapproved, uses, including as treatments for:

 - sialorrhea, which involves producing an excessive amount of saliva

 - dyshidrotic eczema, which affects the palms of the hands and soles of the feet

 - anismus, a dysfunction of the anal muscle

 - post-herpetic neuralgia